Julius Travis: Indiana Supreme Court Justice

 Travis became a justice of the Indiana Supreme Court in 1921, succeeding Justice Moses Lairy.
-Travis was part of the three judge majority that denied the appeal of D.C.
+Travis was part of the three-judge majority that denied the appeal of D.C.
 Stephenson in the case of Stephenson v.
 State.
-Stephenson, a prominent Ku Klux Klan leader and powerful figure in Indiana politics had attempted to appeal the death sentence he received for murdering and raping Madge Oberholtzer.
-Travis's re-election bid in 1926 was opposed by the KKK both due to his ruling in the Stephenson case and because the KKK was a pro-Temperance organization, and Travis had previously reversed of the conviction of a defendant who had been charged with violating Indiana's Prohibition laws due to evidence in the case having been collected illegally.
+Stephenson, a prominent Ku Klux Klan leader and powerful figure in Indiana politics, had attempted to appeal the death sentence he received for murdering and raping Madge Oberholtzer.
+Travis's re-election bid in 1926 was opposed by the KKK both due to his ruling in the Stephenson case and because the KKK was a pro-Temperance organization, and Travis had previously reversed the conviction of a defendant who had been charged with violating Indiana's Prohibition laws due to evidence in the case having been collected illegally.
 Despite the opposition of the KKK, Travis won re-election.

 Another notable case from Travis's time on the court was State v.
 Shumaker.
 Governor Edward L. Jackson attempted to pardon Edward Shumaker, a local leader of the Anti-Saloon League, after Shumaker was found to be in contempt of court for spreading libelous information about the court's handling of cases involving Prohibition law violations.
 The pardon was challenged and the court ruled that the Governor did not have the power to pardon those found in contempt by the Supreme Court, with Travis writing the majority opinion.
-Travis lost re-election in the 1932 statewide Democratic sweep, succeeded to the court by Justice Michael Fansler.
+Travis lost re-election in the 1932 statewide Democratic sweep, succeeded on the court by Justice Michael Fansler.

 After leaving the court, Travis continued to practice law in Indianapolis.

 Personal life and death

 Travis was the President of the Rustic Hickory Furniture Company, a prominent local business in La Porte.
 Travis also inspected buildings for the fire insurance companies of La Porte and ran a lumber company, a coal company, a hardware company, and a livestock farm.

 Travis served as the secretary of the La Porte County Republican Committee for several years.

 Travis was a sports editor for several newspapers, including the Chicago Tribune.

 During both the First and Second World War, when military conscription was implemented in the United States, Travis served on the Selective Service Appeals Board.

 Travis was a member of the bar associations of LaPorte County and Indiana.
 He was also a member of the American Law Institute.

 Travis was involved with the Knights of Pythias.
 In 1893, while attending the University of Michigan Law School, he was elected Prelate of his local branch.

 In 1896, Travis married Ethel R. Closser.
-They had at four children.
+They had four children.
 Ethel Travis was a member of the Indiana Assembly Women's Club.

 Travis died in Indianapolis in 1961.